-- Courses are taken in a specified sequence following a 3, 4, or 5-year Plan of Study.
-For online, cohort-based concentrations, the program is fixed upon admission; for campus-based concentrations, a program of study should be worked out with the faculty mentor during the first year and reviewed with an advisor at least annually. - All courses have components that require students to have access to technology and a high level of comfort with online software and interfaces. - All courses may have required attendance/activities regardless of the format: in-person, online, and hybrid.
+- Courses are taken in a specified sequence which is fixed upon admission.
+Any changes must be discussed with and approved by the faculty advisor. - All courses have components that require students to have access to technology and a high level of comfort with online software and interfaces. - All courses may require attendance/activities regardless of the format.
 Please consult each course syllabus for attendance expectations. - Courses focus on problems of practice in PK-20 and community-based educational contexts and use problem-based activities, discussions, and small-group projects. - Concentration courses build on and integrate the interdisciplinary knowledge gained from core courses. - The culminating Doctoral Research Project (DRP) requires students to demonstrate their ability to synthesize content and skills from each of the Core, Concentration Area, and Research Methods courses and use research to address a problem or opportunity of practice.